 Three Numbers to Remember: 5 – 2 – 9.
 Every year we hear that private and public college education costs are rising.
 And now we hear that college graduates’ debt loads are climbing right along with tuition prices.
-(According to the New York Times in 2011 the average undergraduate who borrows leaves school with about $30,000 in debt.)
-The economic downturn of a few years ago added some discouraging footnotes to this fact, including a burgeoning list of students dependent on financial aid from higher education institutions and disturbing headlines now asking "Is it worth it to go to college?”.
+(According to the 2019 student loan debt statistics the average undergraduate who borrows leaves school with about $30,000 in debt.)
+The COVID-19 Pandemic added more fuel to the fire for those asking “Is it worth it to go to college?”.
 College enrollment sank 25% among graduating high school seniors in 2021.
 Most chose to delay their college plans due largely to their parents or guardians being less able to provide financial support due to the pandemic.

 A new era?

 To many parents and grandparents, it seems like everything is changing.
 A four-year degree has been as much a part of the American dream as home ownership, and yet today’s youth is facing a shrinking or stagnant economy with more employment openings in “low skilled fields.”
 High school graduates have to weigh the possibility of incurring tens of thousands of dollars worth of debt to earn a four-year degree that may offer very little in terms of immediate earning potential.

 But not so fast - the Bureau of Labor Statistics estimated that those with a bachelor's degree earned almost $645 more per week than those with only a high school diploma in 2021.
 A college education still provides key opportunities and employment advantages, so the question remains - how to keep up with rising tuition and fees?

 As always, savings plans can save the day.